-Thanks to generous support from Sundance Institute, Arcus Foundation, Colin Higgins Foundation, Swing Issues Media, and hundreds of individual contributions through our Kickstarter campaign, we are bringing Growing Up Coy on the road to states that have debated bathroom bill legislation.
+Thanks to generous support from Sundance Institute, Arcus Foundation, Colin Higgins Foundation, Swing Issues Media, and hundreds of individual contributions through our Kickstarter campaign, we were able to bring Growing Up Coy on the road to states that have debated bathroom bill legislation throughout 2018.

 In Florence, we partnered with the Shoals Diversity Center, PFLAG Shoals, and Equality Alabama to screen the film in March 2018.
 After the screening, the audience heard some powerful first-hand accounts about transitioning in Alabama from panelists and other audience members.
 We also met parents of trans kids, and we met activists who gave an overview of state and local politics.
 A representative from PFLAG offered resources to families and individuals in need.

 In April 2018, Birmingham saw a an equally meaningful event with partners PFLAG Birmingham, Central Alabama Pride, and the Magic City Acceptance Center.
 One audience member said “The panel really moved me - inspired me to fight for equality”.
 Another said “As a straight white cisgender male, it is important to use my position of privilege to urge people to not only be more aware of the issues in the film, but also supportive and accepting of trans people.”

 In partnership with Thrive LGBTQ Youth Center and PFLAG Cape Cod, we hosted 2 screenings and round circle conversations in October 2018 at Cape Code Unitarian churches in Barnstable Village and East Falmouth.